dgreisen/djangbone/README.rst

 -------------

 You can customize what data is serialized for each object through two attributes.
-``BackboneAPIView.serialize_fields`` accepts a list of fields to serialize.
+``BackboneAPIView.serialize_fields`` accepts a tuple of fields to serialize.
 You can include joins with the standard django "__" (two underscores).
-``BackboneAPIView.serialize_attrs`` accepts a list of attributes/methods to serialize.
+``BackboneAPIView.serialize_attrs`` accepts a tuple of attributes/methods to serialize.
 You can traverse objects using a dot notation (e.g. "teacher.students.get_average_gpa").
-Any object with an __class__ method will be called with no args before attempting further traversal.
+Any object with an __call__ method will be called with no args before attempting further traversal.
 This is not as efficient as serialize_fields, and should be used sparingly.